Audience segmentation is important for better communication

 External social media

-Social media offer exciting new interactive ways of involving an external audience, especially younger people in Generation Y. A huge number of channels are available, with, of course, Facebook leading the way.
+Social media offer exciting new interactive ways of involving an external audience, especially younger people.
+A huge number of channels are available, with, of course, Facebook leading the way.
 Plus text messages, Twitter, Instagram, Pinterest, YouTube, LinkedIn, etc.

 Users are just as much engaged by the capacity for interaction as by the opportunity for accessing good content.
 People seem keen to create their own content and control much of the interaction with an organization and other users.
 In this case, communicators act as facilitators as much as writers.